Sector · Ports & Marine Construction

 Read the full comparison →

-Case study: Quay wall and dolphin inspection
+Example scenario: Quay wall and dolphin inspection

-Ports & Marine Construction Upper Austria
+Ports & Marine Construction Example scenario

-Quay wall and dolphin inspection — port facility
+Example scenario: Quay wall and dolphin inspection

 Approach: ROV inspection with HD camera and lighting.
-Systematic coverage of all structures with video recording.
+Systematic coverage of structures with video recording.
 Targeted stills at damage and biofouling zones.

-More case studies →
+More example scenarios →

 Frequently asked questions